ctessum/BlockDiagonalMatrices.jl/README.md

 \end{bmatrix} \in \mathbf{R}^{n\times n}
 $$

 where each block, given as $\mathbf{B}_i$, is also square.
+Note that this package extends the definition to include non-square blocks (However, not much is gained here as compared to using a sparse format).
 In simple terms this matrix structure represents a system of linear equations that are block separated.
 A result of the separation is that the system is only solvable (invertible) when each separated block is solvable.
 Unsurprisingly the block diagonal matrix system can in this case be solved by solving each of the block systems separately

 $$
 \mathbf{B}^{-1} =